sanikac1014/prompt-scenario-analyzer/README.md

 - ✅ Input a scenario and constraints
 - ⚠️ Displays potential pitfalls
 - ✅ Suggests strategies and resources
-- 🧠 Works with OpenAI (or mock mode)
+- 🧠 Works with mock mode(or OpenAI)
 - ✅ Backend validation + tests included

 ---